xxxtrillionarie/MTC_Azure_MLOps_HandsOn/4. MLOPS/Before the HOL - MLOps.md

 # MLOps before the hands-on lab setup guide

-## Requirements

-1. Azure subscription.
-You will need a valid and active Azure account to complete the quickstarts.
-If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/).

-   - The Microsoft Azure subscription must be pay-as-you-go or MSDN.

-   - Trial subscriptions will not work.
-You will run into issues with Azure resource quota limits.

-   - Subscriptions with access limited to a single resource group will not work.
-You will need the ability to deploy multiple resource groups.

-2. Azure DevOps subscription.
-You will need a valid and active Azure DevOps account to complete the quickstarts.
-If you do not have one, you can sign up for a [free account](https://azure.microsoft.com/en-us/services/devops/).

-   > **Note**: You will need privileges to create projects on the DevOps account.
-Also, you need privileges to create Service Principal in the tenet.
-This translates to **Ensure that the user has 'Owner' or 'User Access Administrator' permissions on the Subscription**.

-3. Azure Machine Learning service workspace.
-An Azure Machine Learning workspace is a foundational resource in the cloud that you use to experiment, train, and deploy machine learning models.
-It ties your Azure subscription and resource group to an easily consumed object in the service.

-4. Azure Machine Learning compute instance.
-The compute instance is created during Exercise 1 from the hands-on lab.
-It used as your fully configured and managed development environment in the cloud to run the quickstart integrated notebooks uploaded in your workspace file share.

 ## Before the hands-on lab

 ### Task 1: Create New Project in Azure DevOps